juice-shop/pwning-juice-shop/part2/weak-security.md

 > the challenge description is _not a joke_.
 Please do not try to break
 > into Bjoern's (or anyone else's) Google account.
 This would be a
 > criminal act.

-### Inform the shop about a JWT issue

-> JSON Web Token (JWT) is a compact, URL-safe means of representing
-> claims to be transferred between two parties.
-The claims in a JWT are
-> encoded as a JSON object that is used as the payload of a JSON Web
-> Signature (JWS) structure or as the plaintext of a JSON Web Encryption
-> (JWE) structure, enabling the claims to be digitally signed or
-> integrity protected with a Message Authentication Code (MAC) and/or
-> encrypted.[^1]

-OWASP Juice Shop uses JWT in order to identify its users and authorize them for the more sensitive functions of the shop.
-Unfortunately when an appropriate security mechanism is used or implemented improperly, all its security benefits might be null and void.

-#### Hints

-* As the challenge description suggests, you need to somehow retrieve the secret that is used by the application when tokens are produced.
-* For this challenge a brute force attack might be more effective than manual attacks or searching for specific exploits.
-* The site https://jwt.io proved to be a pretty useful resource

 ### Exploit OAuth 2.0 to log in with the CISO's user account